IBM/system-security-research-updates/_posts/2021-07-20-insecurity-elgamal-pt1.md

 But the same idea can be applied to the ephemeral exponent *y*, and it appears that this risk was overlooked in the OpenPGP ecosystem.
-In practice, this leads to plain text recovery in a context where two OpenPGP libraries, one sender and one receiver, interact, and:
+In practice, this leads to plaintext recovery in a context where two OpenPGP libraries, one sender and one receiver, interact, and:

 1. The receiver's public key defines a prime such that **_p – 1_ contains